logo

 What is MAP Protocol?

-A complete beginner's guide to how MAP Protocol works, the benefits it brings, and how it can bring a truly interoperable future where assets, storage, and computing are all on-chain and interoperable into a reality.
+A complete beginner’s guide to how MAP Protocol works, the benefits it offers, and how it is becoming the omnichain infrastructure for BTC, stablecoins, and tokenized asset swap.

 home-page-content-3